JPMorgan continues run as top ranked investment bank

-LONDON, Dec 5 (Reuters) - U.S. bank JPMorgan retained its crown as the top performing investment bank in the first nine months of the year, having made revenue of $17.1 billion in the year-to-date, new data showed on Friday.
+LONDON (Reuters) - U.S. bank JPMorgan (JPM.N) retained its crown as the top performing investment bank in the first nine months of the year, having made revenue of $17.1 billion in the year-to-date, new data showed on Friday.

-The only European bank to make the top three was Deutsche Bank, which shared third place with Citigroup and Bank of America Merrill Lynch.
+The only European bank to make the top three was Deutsche Bank DBKGn.De, which shared third place with Citigroup (C.N) and Bank of America Merrill Lynch (BAC.N).

 Coalition, which only reports revenue figures for the top-ranked banks, said that total investment bank revenue earned so far this year was 6 percent lower than a year earlier, driven largely by a downturn in fixed income, currencies and commodities (FICC) divisions.